 10. I’m Trying – Diamond Rio & Chely Wright

-This is a classic story of the man being an alcoholic and his woman staying by his side against all better judgement, just because he is trying to quit.
+This song by Diamond Rio and Chely Wright is a classic story of the man being an alcoholic and his woman staying by his side against all better judgment, just because he is trying to quit.
 We hope he’s gonna be fine in the end and they live happily ever after.
-Here’s a sample
+Here’s a sample:

 He said I don’t know why I’ve been the fool